sukadateam/Database/README.md

 <br>Latest Notes:<br>1. macOS, Windows, Linux, and PyDroid all support this app.
 <br>2.
 Updates are being released at a rapid pace.
 Some builds may not be usuable.
 If so, use a previous version.

+<br>Note: Newer Versions will be encrypted for undiscolosed reasons.
+<br>To get source code for encrypted versions, create a issue reqest with headline "Request for Source Code".
+And state your version requested.
+Ex: Version 0.3.1, Or "All" to get all versions decrypted.